cowrie/cowrie/INSTALL.md

 If you use a virtual environment and it uses the default name of 'cowrie-env' it will be activated automatically.

-If you use another virtual environment activate it first:
+If you use another virtual environment, set the COWRIE_VENV environment variable to the name of the virtual environment:

 ```
-$ source venv/bin/activate
+$ export COWRIE_VENV=your-venv-name
 ```

 To start Cowrie: